 Applicants must also take a readiness exam administered at St. Francis High School.

-Transfer applications will be evaluated by the Admissions Committee along with the Assistant Principal of Academics.
+Transfer applications will be evaluated by the Admissions Committee along with the Associate Principal.
 All courses, college-preparatory units, and grades must be recognized transferable and accepted by St. Francis to be applicable towards graduation.

 Upon completion of the application file, the Admissions Office will contact the family for a student and family interview with a member of the Admissions Committee.
 Transfer admissions decisions are then communicated by mail within two weeks following the interview.